poissonconsulting/universals/README.md

 The names of the functions are based on the following definitions/concepts:

-  - A `term` is a single scalar numeric or integer value.
+  - A `term` is a single real or integer `value`.
-  - A `parameter` is a scalar, vector, matrix or array of terms.
+  - A `parameter` is a scalar, vector, matrix or array of terms, ie a numeric atomic object.
   - An MCMC sample refers to a set of terms.
   - The samples are arranged in one or more `chains` of the same length (number of `iterations`).